-This week's survey showed money-market accounts , which are savings accounts that often pay higher rates than conventional savings accounts and come with limited check writing privileges, are currently paying an average of 0.11 percent interest.
-That's exactly the same as it was last week.
+This week's survey showed money-market accounts, which are savings accounts that often pay higher rates than conventional savings accounts and come with limited check writing privileges, are paying an average of 0.11 percent interest annually.
+That's unchanged from last week.

-There have been substantial headwinds for savers since the Great Recession pushed deposit rates near zero at many institutions.
+Earning a decent return on your savings has been a difficult task for going on a decade now.
 That being said, there are opportunities for savers to earn multiple times the national average and still enjoy FDIC protection simply by shopping around.

-The average interest rate on 1-year CDs stood unchanged at 0.33 percent this week.
-That's above the 52-week average of 0.30 percent.
+This week the average interest rate on 1-year CDs rose to 0.34 percent, 1 basis point higher than it was last week.
+That's higher than the 52-week average of 0.30 percent.

-A month ago, the average rate was the same as it is now.
-A year ago, the average rate was 0.27 percent.
+A month ago, the average rate was 0.33 percent.
+A year ago, the average rate was 0.28 percent.

-Longer maturities fared better.
-The average rate for a 5-year CD rose 1 basis point to 0.88 percent.
-A month ago, the average 5-year rate was 0.86 percent.
-A year ago, it was 0.82 percent.
-Rates on three-year CDs, which split the difference between 1-year CDs and 5-year CDs, were up, rising 1 basis point to 0.61 percent.
+Longer maturities followed suit.
+The average rate for a 5-year CD rose 1 basis point to 0.89 percent.
+A month ago, the average 5-year rate was 0.88 percent.
+A year ago, it was 0.83 percent.
+Rates on three-year CDs, which split the difference between 1-year CDs and 5-year CDs, were up, rising 1 basis point to 0.63 percent.

-It may go without saying, but FDIC insurance is a must-have for CDs, money market accounts and other deposit products.
-And if you find a rate you like at a bank that you've never heard of, Bankrate's free Safe & Sound ratings can help you do some digging into its financial situation.
+Also, don't forget FDIC insurance is a must-have for CDs, money market accounts and other deposit products.
+And if you're tempted by a rate but feel leery about its safety and soundness, Bankrate's free Safe & Sound ratings can help you do some digging into its financial situation.

 Weekly savings and CD rate survey